 Coming back to your old job and seeing how people treat you can be overwhelming.
 Much has changed in the past year and most of the people you know have moved on with their careers and lives without you.
 “Catching up might seem easy at first, but what comes next is very hard on many new mothers – being treated differently,” explains Sylvia Giltner, a career advisor at Resumes Centre.
 “People don’t see you as a friend to hang out with or make jokes with anymore.
 You are now a mother and a respectable woman who doesn’t have time for coffee or lunch with colleagues.”

-There’s also a sort of discrimination of working mothers.
+There’s also a sort of discrimination against working mothers.
 It’s not a too rare practice for a mother who newly returned to work to be overlooked for promotion.
-It might sound harsh but such position can be understood.
-No wonder that your boss wants to have on an important position someone who won’t need to leave the office suddenly because of their baby.
+It might sound harsh but such a position can be understood.
+No wonder your boss wants to have in an important position someone who won’t need to leave the office suddenly because of their baby.

 3. Changed perspective